CIBTAC-Defense-Systems/CIBTAC-Linux-Hardener/README.md

     Real-Time Logging & Alerts: Collects and displays security events and anomalies, allowing administrators to act on threats swiftly.
     Rust-Based Components: Rewritten from scratch in Rust, each component offers high performance, security, and modularity.

-VerdadX System Linux aims to be a comprehensive All-In-One (AIO) solution while maintaining modularity for independent component development, testing, and upgrades.
+CIBTAC Linux Hardener aims to be a comprehensive All-In-One (AIO) solution while maintaining modularity for independent component development, testing, and upgrades.

 Table of Contents

     Installation